 Sales Comparison Approach

-The sales comparison approach (SCA) is one of the most recognizable forms of valuing residential real estate.
+The sales comparison approach (SCA) is one of the most recognisable forms of valuing residential real estate.
 This approach simply involves the comparison of similar homes that have sold or have been rented over a given time period.
 Most investors will want to see an SCA over a significant period of time frame to study any potential emerging trends.

 The SCA relies on attributes to assign a relative price value.
 Price per square foot is a common and easy to understand metric that all investors can use to determine how the property should be valued.